pu55yf3r/dnswarden/README.md

 # Notice

-# Maintaence update, IP addresses will change.
-Dnscrypt stamps will definetly change.
-Sorry for the inconvenience.

 ## Implemented blocking of 1st party trackers which uses CNAME's, more [information](https://github.com/uBlockOrigin/uBlock-issues/issues/780) can be found here about them.
 This is only applicable to Adblocking and Adult-Filter dns.